 If you’ve liked my SMOKED SALMON BLINI CANAPES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

-Smoked Salmon Blini Canapés, the perfect party food for your New Year's Eve.
-Delicious blinis topped with silky cream, cucumber, smoked salmon and a touch of lemon; can't think of a better appetizer!
+Smoked Salmon Blini Canapés, the perfect party food for your Christmas or New Year's Eve dinner, or any other party around the year.
+Delicious homemade blinis topped with silky cream, cucumber, smoked salmon and a touch of lemon; can't think of a better appetizer!
+These blinis are very easy to make, and can be topped with anything else that takes your fancy.

 - 1 cup plain flour